mrsagar105/thenoblefood/README.md

-# The Noble Food | Masai Hackathon Project Winner
+# The Noble Food
+## Winner of Hackathon contest organized by Masai school (Web10 batch).
+### The challenge was to build something useful in 48 hours from idea to execution.
+`Topic:` Logistics

 This is frontend for Masai Hackathon project.
-Project name is "The Noble Food".
 Main purpose of this website is to become Bridge between food donor and NGO/Volanteer who can help person in need.
-This repo is for backend purpose.
 The backend part is uploaded to "https://github.com/hello-snsa/The-Nobel-Food-server"

 To access backend request use https://hackathon-masai.herokuapp.com/